Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-\Cref{lem:sec_attempt_time_int} follows from these three last assertions. \end{proof} \Cref{lem:sec_attempt_time_int} provides intervals $[t'_p,t'_p+s'_p]$ suitable to apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr}.
-For every integer $p$ we are going to apply this relaxation scheme for the following parameters:
+\Cref{lem:sec_attempt_time_int} provides intervals $[t'_n,t'_n+s'_n]$ suitable to apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr}.
+For every nonnegative integer $n$ this relaxation scheme is going to be applied for the following parameters:

-(the relaxation scheme thus depends on $p$).
+(the relaxation scheme thus depends on $n$).
 Observe that, according to hypothesis \vref{hyp_c_cv_mean_vel} for the speed $c$, both hypotheses \vref{hyp_param_relax_sch} and \vref{hyp_c_close_to_barcescsup} (required to apply this relaxation scheme) hold.
 Let us denote by

-the objects defined in \cref{subsec:relax_sch_tr_fr} (with the same notation except the ``$(p)$'' superscript that is here to remind that all these objects depend on the integer $p$).
-By definition the quantity ${\yesc}^{(p)}(0)$ equals $0$, and according to the conclusions of \cref{lem:sec_attempt_time_int},
+the objects defined in \cref{subsec:relax_sch_tr_fr} (with the same notation except the ``$(n)$'' superscript that is here to remind that all these objects depend on the integer $n$).
+By definition the quantity ${\xiesc}^{(n)}(0)$ equals $0$, and according to the conclusions of \cref{lem:sec_attempt_time_int},

-The two following lemmas will be shown to be in contradiction with the relaxation scheme final inequality \vref{relax_scheme_final} (see inequality \cref{relax_scheme_final_control_invasion} below), and this will complete the proof of \cref{prop:cv_mean_inv_vel}. \begin{lemma}[bounds on energy and firewall at the ends of relaxation scheme] The quantities $\eee^{(p)}(0)$ and $\fff^{(p)}(0)$ are bounded from above and the quantity $\eee^{(p)}(s'_p)$ is bounded from below, and these bounds are uniform with respect to $\tau$ and $p$. \end{lemma} \begin{lemma}[large dissipation integral] The quantity

-approaches $+\infty$ when $\tau$ approaches $+\infty$, uniformly with respect to $p$. \end{lemma} \begin{proof}[Proof of \cref{lem:claim_energy}] The fact that $\eee^{(p)}(0)$ and $\fff^{(p)}(0)$ are bounded from above follows from the fact that $\initCut$ equals $0$ and from the a priori bound \vref{hyp_attr_ball} for the solution.
-The fact that $\eee^{(p)}(s'_p)$ is bounded from below follows from the fact that ${\yesc}^{(p)}(s'_p) \le 1$ and from the fact that, according to hypothesis \hypCoerc, $V$ is bounded from below. \end{proof} \begin{proof}[Proof of \cref{lem:claim_dissip}] By definition of $\ddd^{(p)}(\cdot)$, for all $s$ in $[0,s'_p]$,
+The next two lemmas will be shown to be in contradiction with the relaxation scheme final inequality \vref{relax_scheme_final} (see inequality \cref{relax_scheme_final_control_invasion} below), and this will complete the proof of \cref{prop:cv_mean_inv_vel}. \paragraph{Bounds on energy and firewall at the ends of the relaxation scheme.} \begin{lemma}[bounds on energy and firewall at the ends of the relaxation scheme] The quantities $\eee^{(n)}(0)$ and $\fff^{(n)}(0)$ are bounded from above and the quantity $\eee^{(n)}(s'_n)$ is bounded from below, and these bounds are uniform with respect to $\tau$ and $n$. \end{lemma} \begin{proof} The fact that $\eee^{(n)}(0)$ and $\fff^{(n)}(0)$ are bounded from above follows from the fact that $\initCut$ equals $0$ and from the bounds \vref{attr_ball_infty_inv_implies_cv,attr_ball_Hone_inv_implies_cv} for the solution.
+The fact that $\eee^{(n)}(s'_n)$ is bounded from below follows from the fact that ${\xiesc}^{(n)}(s'_n) \le 1$ and from the fact that, according to hypothesis \cref{hyp_coerc}, $V$ is bounded from below. \end{proof} \paragraph{Large dissipation integral.} \begin{lemma}[large dissipation integral] The quantity